Answers to frequently asked questions.

 A: Yes there is a 1 year warranty on workmanship.

-A: In most cases there is no charge for estimate.
-However, you will receive the actual amount of material needed to complete the job along with the price for labor.
+A: In most cases there is no charge for estimate or measurements.
+However, if you want to receive the actual amount of material needed to complete the job along with an itemized detailed breakdown of cost their could be a fee.

 Q: I recently had my carpets professionally cleaned due to numerous pet stains and accidents.
 I still smell the pet urine.
 What can I do?

-A: Since it is possible that the urine has penetrated beyond the carpet into the padding or possibly into the subfloor.
-A company like B E B Enterprises can peel back the carpet, remove the old pad, treat the subfloor with enzymes to eliminate the urine smell and replace the contaminated pad.
+A: Since it is possible that the urine has penetrated beyond the carpet into the padding or possibly into the sub floor.
+A company like B E B Flooring can peel back the carpet, remove the old pad, treat the sub floor with enzymes to eliminate the urine smell and replace the contaminated pad.
 Lastly re-install the carpet and add enzyme.